 keynotes by helen russell

-Helen regularly gives talks and lectures internationally on happiness, change, workplace culture and what we can learn from other cultures about how to handle our emotions – for organisations including Google, LEGO, Bupa and Carlsberg.
+Helen regularly gives talks and lectures internationally on happiness, change, workplace culture and what we can learn from other cultures about how to handle our emotions – for organisations including Google, LEGO, Novo Nordisk, The Economist and Carlsberg.

-In her keynotes, she covers topics including Danish culture, family life, work-life balance, trust and happiness.
-Helen is also an experienced chair and TEDx host.
+In her keynotes, she covers topics including Danish culture, family life, work-life balance, trust, play and happiness.

 Dr Mark Williamson